puigfp/observer/fetch/README.md

 - a channel through which the metrics will be sent back is created

+- the 'main' goroutine receives the metrics by looping over the channel and stores those metrics in the buffer

 - a polling goroutine is launched for each website: each goroutine will poll the website and send back raw metrics through the channel

 - a buffer emptying goroutine is launched: this goroutine will empty the raw metrics buffer and send its content to influxDB every 5 seconds

-- the 'main' goroutine receives the metrics by listening to the channel and store those metrics in the buffer

 ## Folder structure